 From an early age, Rebecca learned the power of public engagement.
 From letter-writing campaigns to save local firehouses and libraries, to interning at the Gracie Mansion Conservancy in high school, and at former President Clinton’s Foundation after college, Rebecca has learned the powerful impact that dedicated individuals can have on, not only the world, but on the lives of their neighbors.

 After graduating from Trinity College, Rebecca came home and was driven to give back to the community that raised her.
 She serves on the Board of the New York League of Conservation Voters, is an active member of the community at the Metropolitan Museum of Art and the Museum of the City of New York.
 Rebecca has also served on the New York County Democratic County Committee, as the Vice President of the East River Democratic Club, and as a Delegate to the Judicial Convention, in addition to her duties as Democratic District Leader.

 While working full-time, Rebecca earned a Masters in Public Administration from Baruch College, CUNY in 2017.
-Rebecca is now a Vice President of public affairs at an award-winning national public affairs and public relations firm.
-She advises cultural institutions, corporate foundations, sustainability initiatives, and much more on strategic communications and press relations.
+She spent more than a decade working for top international and national, award-winning public affairs and public relations firms advising cultural institutions, corporate foundations, sustainability initiatives, and much more on strategic communications and press relations.
 Most recently, Rebecca put her Baruch MPA to good use and started working in a communications role at a City agency.

 Rebecca is proud to have the endorsements of Congresswoman Carolyn Maloney, City Councilmember Ben Kallos, and Four Freedoms Democratic Club, among others.